otheabould/lowbar/README.md

 node -v
 ```

- You do not have node installed, refer to [this guide](https://nodejs.org/en/download/package-manager/)for installation instructions.
+ If you do not have node installed, refer to [this guide](https://nodejs.org/en/download/package-manager/) for installation instructions.

 To confirm you have npm installed on your machine, run the following code: